premvinodh/hibernate-playground/README.md

 2. Unzip the db-derby-10.15.2.0-bin.zip to its own folder

 3. Navigate to the bin folder
-	Start the server --> By running the startNetworkServer.bat on windows or startNetworkServer on linux
+   &nbsp;Start the server --> By running the startNetworkServer.bat on windows or startNetworkServer on linux
-	Start the client --> By running the ij.bat on windows and ij on linux
+   &nbsp;Start the client --> By running the ij.bat on windows and ij on linux

 4. Connect to the db using the command
-	connect ’jdbc:derby://localhost:1527/db;create=true’;
+   &nbsp;connect ’jdbc:derby://localhost:1527/db;create=true’;
-	show tables; -- list all the tables
+   &nbsp;show tables; -- list all the tables

 Commits and their associated topics
 -----------------------------------